 In case of an emergency, call 911 to reach CUPD to report criminal incidents or emergencies on campus and to reach fire, ambulance, and rescue services.
 Persons who are deaf or hard of hearing should call 911 from a TTY/TDD telephone to reach CUPD.
 CUPD operates its own dispatch center 24 hours a day, seven days a week.
 In Boulder County, public safety answering points, including the CUPD dispatch center, have text-to-911 capabilities.
 Because this method is slower, it is only recommended during those times when it is not safe for you to speak because of an immediate threat.
-You can read more about sending text messages to 911 on our website (website (website (website (<a href="https://www.colorado.edu/police/crime-prevention/cupd-dispatch-center-now-receiving-911-text-messages).
+You can read more about sending text messages to 911 on our website.